How to setup Multi-Carrier Shipping Plugin for WooCommerce?

 - Debug: If you are not getting proper rates (lesser or higher than expected), all the available shipping options, or no rates at all, enable Debug option to find the error(s).
 You can also see the warning(s) by the plugin.

 By enabling debug mode, you can trace issues using log.
 See information about debugging at the top of the Cart and Checkout page.
 After enabling debug mode, add a product to cart.
 Go to cart or checkout page to see the debugging information.

 - Method Title: You can set your preferred method title.
 This title is visible in the cart/checkout page under shipping options.

-This setting contains the following fields:
+This setting section contains the following fields:

 - Origin Address: Enter the shipper address, i.e, the address from where you’ll ship your products